-This interdisciplinary symposium consists of hearings by the Inter-American Commission on Human Rights (IACHR), as well as a series of thematic panels on critical human rights topics, including sports and human rights, housing justice, gender justice, the environment, and human rights in Cuba, Haiti, the United States, and Venezuela.
+This interdisciplinary symposium consists of hearings by the Inter-American Commission on Human Rights (IACHR), as well as a series of thematic panels on the intersection of human rights with democratic institutions and the rule of law, migration, housing justice, sports, gender justice, racial justice, and the environment.

 1280 Stanford Drive